West Columbia, Texas: Government and infrastructure

 to specific state statutes prescribing powers and duties.
-City Council is composed of five Council members and a Mayor, elected at-large to two (2) year terms in nonpartisan elections.
-The day-to-day operation of West Columbia falls to a full-time City Manager.
+Its local government is composed of five council members and a mayor, elected at-large to two-year terms in nonpartisan elections.
+The day-to-day operation of West Columbia falls to a full-time city manager.

 US Post Office at 350 W. Brazos Ave.

 Brazoria Co.
 Precinct 4 building at 121 N. 10th St.

 West Columbia City Hall at 512 E. Brazos Ave.

 Education

 The city is served by the Columbia-Brazoria Independent School District.

 Schools that serve the city include West Columbia Elementary School, Barrow Elementary School, Wild Peach Elementary School, West Brazos Junior High School, and Columbia High School.
 One elementary and the high school are in West Columbia.
 The junior high and Barrow Elementary are located in Brazoria.

 There is a charter school called West Columbia Charter School.

 The West Columbia Library is a part of the Brazoria County Library System.

 The Texas Legislature assigned the area in Columbia-Brazoria ISD (including West Columbia) to the Brazosport College district.

 Columbia High School at 520 S. 16th St.

 West Columbia Elementary School at 711 Gray St.

 West Columbia Public Library at 518 E. Brazos Ave.